sachanganesh/kickass-search/README.md

 #### Submit a pull request!

 ## What it does
-After called, the API returns an array of JSON objects that represent listed torrent files.
+Allows a client to retrieve a list of torrents from Kickass Torrents as an array of JSON objects.

 ## Installation